indigo-dc/fgSetup/README.md

+<font color="red">This repository has been frozen at Indigo-dc deadline, new developments are available at the [new repository](https://github.com/FutureGatewayFramework)</font>

 # fgSetup
 This software installs and upgrades FutureGateway components.
 It provides an easy to use and very flexible solution to install different FutureGateway components on different hosts running each a different OS architecture.
 More components may also run on the same host.